yostane/lectures/docs/blog/posts/javamoco.md

 # Modern concurrency on the JVM with Coroutines and Loom

 It's long finished the time where the Java ecosystem only has threads and async callback hells.
-Nowadays, we have a lot of options to write elegant concurrent code in the JVM.
+Indeed, we have a lot of elegant options for writing concurrent code on the JVM.
 That is what we'll explore in this article through Project Loom and Kotlin coroutines.

 ## Introduction

-In modern concurrent programming, we have two main concepts are that are language agnostic and may already be found in many programming languages: soft threads and structured concurrency.
+Modern concurrent programming bring two important features: soft threads and structured concurrency.
+These are language agnostic and may already be found in other programming languages.
-Soft threads are lightweight threads that are managed by the runtime, while structured concurrency is a way to write concurrent code that is organized and clear.
-Structured concurrency thus avoids us writing async callbacks and uses classic programming constructs (loops, if, etc.).
+Soft threads are lightweight threads that are managed by the runtime, as opposed to regular thread which are managed by the operating system.
+Structured concurrency is a way to write concurrent code that is organized and clear taking advantage of classic sequential programming constructs (loops, if, etc.), thus avoiding us dealing with async callbacks.

-With regard to the JVM ecosystem, Kotlin developers can  use coroutines to take advantage of these two concepts since Kotlin 1.1 which was release in 2011.
+With regard to the JVM ecosystem, Kotlin implements these two features with coroutines since Kotlin 1.1 (which was release in 2011).
-Java developers had to wait until Java 21, which was release in 2021, to have a preview of structured concurrency with Project Loom.
+Java developers had to wait until Java 21 (which was release in 2021) to have a preview of structured concurrency with Project Loom.

 With the release of Java 24, it's a good time to take a look at these two approaches.
 Let's start by exploring Project Loom.